You are here

 - Determining whether an IND or IDE is required;

-- For device studies, making signifcant/non-significant risk determinations;
+- For device studies, making significant/non-significant risk determinations;

 - Emergency use notification and reporting procedures;